ucsd-cse12-w19/ucsd-cse12-w19.github.io/index.md

   - You still _cannot_ use code that you find online, or get assistance or code from students outside of this offering of the class.
 All the code that is handed in should be developed by you or someone in the class.

+  This doesn't mean the staff will be handing out answers.
+We'll mostly respond with leading questions and advice, and you shouldn't expect a direct answer to questions like “am I done?” or “is my code right?”

+  There is no guarantee the assistance you get from your classmates is correct.
+It is your responsibility to use your judgment to avoid using an idea on Piazza that is wrong, or doesn't work with your solution; we won't necessarily tell you one way or another while the assignment is out.

 - **Closed collaboration** assignments, where you cannot collaborate with others.
   You can ask clarification questions and report potential issues as private